 Do we really have to tell you this?
 They make you stink, they make you sick, and they might even make you dead.
 They’re expensive, too.

-If you must smoke — and you really shouldn’t — then hand-roll your own.
+If you must smoke (and you really shouldn’t), hand-roll your own.
 It’s hard to nail down exact savings since the cost of tobacco (and the cost of ready-mades) varies so widely.
-But a purveyor of rolling supplies suggests that given commercial cigarette prices of $3.50 to $14 (!) per pack, someone who smokes a pack a day would save from $686 to $4,518 per year by rolling his own.
+But a purveyor of rolling supplies suggests that, given commercial cigarette prices of $3.50 to $14 (!) per pack, someone who smokes a pack a day would save from $686 to $4,518 per year by rolling her own.

 Some guy on Reddit, who must be a veritable chimney, claimed that he saves $96 a week this way.
 Hope he’s putting it aside for the inevitable health problems.
 And speaking of health, don’t even think of buying ….